OneRaynyDay/oneraynyday.github.io/_posts/2019-02-06-Computability-Theory-Halting-Problem.md

 One can read $T_n$ as the relation "$e$ is a program, $\vec{x}$ is the input, and $y$ is the set of states in the transition system we take until we hit a terminal state", and one can read $U(y)$ as "$y$ is the set of states in transition system after taking in some input for some program, and $U$ retrieves the numerical value that is the output of the program".

 Recall the $\mu$ operator.
-This theorem conjectures that, with two primitive recursive functions and a $\mu$ operator, we are able to create any recursive partial function from its coding, feed in the inputs, get the states of computation from the transition system, and recover the output of the function.
+This theorem states that, with two primitive recursive functions and a $\mu$ operator, we are able to create any recursive partial function from its coding, feed in the inputs, get the states of computation from the transition system, and recover the output of the function.
 Then, obviously, all recursive functions must be in $\mathcal{R}_\mu$.
 One can thus enumerate the recursive partial functions like:

 $$
 \phi_1(x),\phi_2(x),...